tomjoht/tomjoht.github.io/_posts/2017/11/2017-11-28-motivating-users-through-progress.md

 How do you make progress toward breaking into API documentation?
 After I finished teaching the initial API workshops to a tech writing staffing company in the Bay area, the main feedback I got was that, sure, I'd given the writers a foundation in API documentation, but they needed convincing portfolios full of API documentation samples to be attractive to companies.

-Although we kicked around the idea of immersing everyone in open-source API projects, the effort never gained momentum.
+Although we kicked around the idea of immersing everyone in open-source API projects, that effort never gained momentum.
 Helping someone find an API doc project that has doc needs, showing them how to contribute (through version control), identifying gaps and other ways to contribute, etc., and doing it for all the different, unique projects across an entire group of people is a time-intensive, challenging task.

 It's not just time intensive for the workshop leader, but for each participant.
-These were working pros who didn't have hours/weeks/months of time to sink into open-source projects, so the idea of building an API doc portfolio was even more farfetched.
+These were working professionals who didn't have hours/weeks/months of time to sink into open-source projects, so the idea of building an API doc portfolio was even more farfetched.

 Real activities that will build a portfolio take a lot of time to create.
 For example, it could take hours to find a suitable open-source project, and a few days to a few weeks to ramp up on the project's technology.
 Then more time to identify the documentation needs, time to figure out how to make pull requests in GitHub, and so forth.
 It's much easier to give someone a short 2-minute quiz and move on.
 But which is more valuable for the progress the user is seeking?